Chinese official urged Hong Kong villagers to drive off protesters before violence at train station

 Ho later told reporters he had no knowledge of or involvement in the violence, but was merely reaching out to his constituents.

-Ho was not immediately available at his office and could not be reached on his mobile phone.
+Ho was not immediately available at his office and could not be reached on his mobile telephone.

 Several hours later, when the most violent assaults took place at the train station, there were still no police present to prevent the bloodshed.